Three Steps Your Company Can Take To Boost Gender Diversity

 Step Two: Openly Address Work-Life Balance

-To ensure that employees aren’t leaving the workplace because of punishing hours or work rules, employers should give them more control over their schedules and prioritize delivering results over logging time in the office.
+To ensure that employees aren’t leaving the workplace because of punishing hours or work rules, employers should give them more control over their schedules and prioritise delivering results over logging time in the office.
 A well-articulated flexibility policy can be a real asset to an employer looking to recruit the best talent.
 This is a key difference-maker for companies like Deltek that offer employees a healthy work-life balance.

 Also critical: encourage female managers to stay engaged and communicate their needs through life-changing events.
 Personally, it has been a challenge for me to stay in leadership through major life transitions such as having children, managing aging family members, and juggling the responsibilities of a two-parent working family where I own the majority of childcare and household responsibilities.